-For the 2008 §305(b) report, MDEQ was able to assess 100% of the total 758 square miles of estuaries for aquatic life use.
+For the 2010 §305(b) report, MDEQ was able to assess 100% of the total 758 square miles of estuaries for aquatic life use.
 This was accomplished primarily through the use of an estuarine probability-based (random sampling) monitoring design developed by USEPA Gulf Ecology Division, National Health and Environmental Effects Research Laboratory (NHEERL), located in Gulf Breeze, Florida.
-This was made possible through MDEQ's participation in the National Coastal Assessment (NCA), a component of USEPA Environmental Monitoring and Assessment Program (EMAP).
-Additional data meeting CALM requirements for ALUS assessment in Mississippi coastal waters included intensive study data collected by MDEQ in Bayou Casotte at Pascagoula as part of a special water quality study.
-In addition to assessment of ALUS, MDEQ also assessed the recreation use for 57% of Mississippi's public beaches using data provided by the MDEQ Coastal Beach Monitoring Program.
-Shellfish consumption use was not assessed for 37 sq. miles of shellfish harvesting reefs due to damage and loss of data at MDMR from Hurricane Katrina, which drastically affected the Mississippi Gulf Coast with its August 29, 2005, landfall.
+In addition to assessment of ALUS, MDEQ also assessed the recreation use for Mississippi's public beaches using data provided by the MDEQ Coastal Beach Monitoring Program.
+Shellfish consumption use was not assessed for the shellfish harvesting reefs due current efforts to replenish shellfish beds damaged by Hurricane Katrina.